riojosdev/100-days-of-code/log.md

 **Thoughts:** So, I think now I'm able to create bots on the messenger platform.
 There are a lot of template to send messages.
 Gotta catch them all! :P

 **Link(s) to work**: None

+### Day 49: Jul 2, 2020

+**Today's Progress**: Learning the Facebook's Instant Games platform

+**Thoughts:** As I'm trying to port my already built game to Facebook, it's a bit hard!
+Previously using cookies to save and store data.
+Now I have to change that.
+Also I haven't used any image assets just a CSS illustration.
+So the loading screen should just jump to 100% when clicked instantly.
+But it's a bit hard just because I haven't seen the code of a working game as an example.
+I will try searching one.
+Or I might try to experiment DIY style!

+**Link(s) to work**: None